nitinthewiz/gippy/README.md

 gippy
 =====

-A single page web app to explore the latest python project code check-ins on GitHub
+A single page web app to explore the latest python project code check-ins on GitHub.
+Also supports other languages like PHP.

 Why?
 ====